-A construction schedule is a document that outlines the tasks, resources, and requirements needed to complete a build on time and budget.
+A construction schedule is a detailed plan that outlines the tasks, resources, and requirements needed to complete a new build or renovation on time and budget.
+It also highlights important project milestones or dependencies that factor into the work plan.

 Unexpected weather, supply delays, overbooked crews, and faulty workmanship are just some of the factors that can throw construction projects off schedule.
-Having a construction management plan makes it easy to spot overages early so you can address issues quickly and minimize the impact of delays.
+Using a gantt chart to manage construction timelines and resources enables you to spot overages early so you can address issues quickly and minimize the impact of delays.

 Construction planning and management sets the stage for success because it gives everyone a clear timeline to follow, with critical information documented in a single source of truth.